isomerpages/pmo-nccs/media/speeches/_posts/2011-03-01-speech-by-senior-minister-of-state-for-trade-industry-and-education-s-iswaran-at-the-6th-lnga-2011-conference-1-march-2011.md

 ---

-Distinguished Guests,
+Distinguished Guests

-Ladies and Gentlemen,
+Ladies and Gentlemen

 I am pleased to join you this morning at the “LNG Supplies for Asian Markets 2011” Conference.